gusztavvargadr/packer/samples/windows-server/README.md

 ## Overview

-See the links below for the details of the templates.
+See the links below for the details of the available templates:

 - [2022 Standard](#2022-standard)
 - [2022 Standard Core](#2022-standard-core)